-2.10 What price/consideration must I disclose and how do I calculate this ?
+2.10 What price/consideration must I disclose and how do I calculate this?

 2.10.1 In the DI forms you are asked for details of the relevant event.
-This is the event that triggers the notice.
-The details that you must give relate to the shares bought/sold
+This is the event that triggers the Notice.
+The details that you must give relate to the shares bought/sold or involved at the time of the relevant event - not the shares which you already had.

-19 Bank of China (HK) Ltd v Kanishi (Far East) Ltd [2002] 2 HKLRD 52 per Ma J (as he then was) "Shares are choses in action and not choses in possession.
-It is therefore not possible to create a pledge of shares as one would pledge other choses in possession..."
-"The depositing of share certificates or instruments of transfer cannot therefore constitute a pledge of the underlying shares.
-"The true nature of the interest in the shares was an equitable mortgage".
-Bank of China v Kanishi was cited with approval by Mr. Justice Lunn in SFC v Liu Su Ke HCMA 518/2009 or involved at the time of the relevant event - not the shares which you already had.
 Where the relevant event is prompted by a transaction that forms part of a series of transactions effected on the same day, the details of the relevant event that you give should relate to all shares in which you acquired an interest, ceased to have an interest or the nature of your interest changed on that day as a result of that series of transactions.